ellisztamas/fecundity_components/README.md

 2. **seed**: Seed number per fruit, a component of fecundity
 3. **frut**: Fruit number per reproductive plant, a component of fecundity.
 4. **tofu**: Seed number per reproductive plant, proxy for overall fecundity (estimated from 2 and 3).
-5. **ffit**: Fruit number per planted seedling, a proxy for fitness
+5. **ffit**: Fruit number per planted seedling, a proxy for fitness.
 6. **tfit**: Fruit number per planted seedling, a proxy for fitness that includes seed number (estimated from 2 and 5).
 7. **surv**: Survival to reproduction.

 Traits 3, 5 and 7 are taken directly from [Ågren *et al.*, 2013](http://www.pnas.org/content/110/52/21077/).
 Traits 4 and 6 are not directly observed, but estimated as the product of other variables.
+This is described in the main text, and done by `R/rqtl_files.R`.

 ## Analysis workflow
+### Parental data

 * Parental lines are formatted in `R/parents.R`
 * Bootstraps of selection coefficients for parental fitness components are run in `R/boostrap_selection_coefficients.R`, and the output saved to `output/boostrap_selection_coefficients.rds`.
 * Wilcox-tests on parental seed mass data are run in `R/mass_wilcox_tests.R`

+### RIL phenotypes
+* Formatting RIL phenotypes and preparation of input files for `R/qtl` is done in `R/rqtl_files.R`.
+* Genetic correlations are done in the manuscript file `manuscript/fecundity_components.Rmd` itself in the chunk `scatter-plots`, along with code to plot them.
+* `R/heritabilities.R` calculates broad sense heritabilities on traits that were directly observed, rather than inferred (surv, frut, seed, mass, ffit); see [experimental set up](#experimental-set-up).
+Outputs to `output/heritabilties.rds`.

-* QTL mapping:
+### QTL mapping

-	1. `R/rqtl_files.R` formats RIL data into R/QTL files.
+- `R/rqtl_files.R` formats RIL data into R/qtl files.
-	2. `R/perform_mapping.R` is a generic function to import an R/QTL input file, run permutations, and fit `stepwiseqtl()` models to the data.
+- `R/perform_mapping.R` is a generic function to import an R/qtl input file, run permutations, and fit `stepwiseqtl()` models to the data.
 Output is saved as as RDS file in `output` folder with a generic names like `stepwise_trait.rds`.
-	3. For each trait there is a script `R/mapping_trait.R` that called `perform_mapping.R` on that trait.
+- For each trait there is a script `R/mapping_trait.R` that called `perform_mapping.R` on that trait.
+- To create figure 5 it was necessary to repeat QTL analysis of number of fruits per reproductive plant using only those RILs for which data was also available for number of seeds per reproductive plant.
+This is set up at the end of `R/rqtl_files.R`, and mapping is performed using `R/mapping_ffit_reduced.R`.
-	4. `R/format_qtl_models.R` runs `fitqtl()` on each `stepwiseqtl()` model, and clusters colocalising QTL into groups.
+- `R/format_qtl_models.R` runs `fitqtl()` on each `stepwiseqtl()` model, and clusters colocalising QTL into groups.
 It groups cross objects, QTL models, model fits and clusters for a single trait into one list of objects, which is saved as an RDS file.

+### Manuscript document

-* The manuscript text and code to create figures is found in `manuscript/fecundity_components.Rmd` (see also `manuscript/supporting_information.Rmd`).
+The manuscript text and code to create figures is found in `manuscript/fecundity_components.Rmd` (see also `manuscript/supporting_information.Rmd`).
 For the QTL figures, the relevant chunks call external R scripts, because these are really long.

 ## Dependencies
 All analyses were done in R using RStudio.
 The following additional packages are required, which can be installed from CRAN using `install.packages()`: